jonathan-biu/debate_interface/README.md

 ## features

-the app preserves newline characters and formats text such that text between `*` is bolded and red and text between `$` is bolded and blue
+the app preserves newline characters and formats text such that text between `*` is bolded and red,it is also possible to highlight the text and use `ctrl + D`, text between `$` is bolded and blue, it is also possible to highlight the text and use `ctrl + D`